septuagintks/crosspaste-white-background-fix/README.md

 # CrossPaste gray theme & white background fix
-Fix corsspaste's white background with white text, and turn to gray theme.
+Fix white background with white text in CrossPaste website, and turn to gray theme.
 Base on Tempermonkey.